-Visitedness and preference-based traversal with dynamic preference
+Visitedness- and preference-based traversal with dynamic preference

-This method differs from the previous one in applying dynamic preference.
-This means the preference value of the last visited cell is decreased during the traversal.
-In this case the preference values of the cells were decreased by 2 every time they were visited.
+This method differs from the previous one by applying dynamic preference.
+This means the preference value of the cell visited last is decreased during the traversal.
+In this case, the preference values of the cells decreased by 2 every time they were visited.

-This is the reason why every cell could be visited: the preference values of the first visited cells were decreased enough so that the algorithm would choose the cells of lower preference values as next cells, too.
-Figure 15 shows an example of this method.
+As a result, every cell could be visited; the preference values of the cells visited first were decreased enough so that the algorithm would select the cells with lower preference values as the next cells.
+Figure 15 provides an example of this method.